tummfm/chemtrain/regression/communication/README.md

 # Communication regression

 This regression tests the distributed MACE execution path provided by chemtrain-deploy.
-It compares the ordinary model variant with a variant that exchanges intermediate atom features through LAMMPS.
+It compares the Newton-on variant without model communication with the variant that exchanges intermediate atom features through LAMMPS.
+It also compares the two variants without model communication across Newton modes.

-Both variants contain the same MACE weights. `comm off` selects the baseline export, which evaluates the full local-plus-ghost environment in each domain.
-`comm on` selects the export that exchanges intermediate learned atom features between MPI domains during message passing.
-Agreement between them isolates the communication implementation; it does not by itself prove that shared model conversion or deployment code is physically correct.
+All three variants contain the same MACE weights. `comm off` selects `comm_off_newton_off` or `comm_off_newton_on`, which evaluates the required local-plus-ghost environment in each domain. `comm on` with Newton on selects `comm_on_newton_on`, which exchanges intermediate learned atom features between MPI domains during message passing.
+Agreement isolates the variant and communication implementation; it does not by itself prove that shared model conversion or deployment code is physically correct.

 The test covers:

-- per-atom energy, force, position, and total-energy-trace agreement;
+- per-atom energy, force, virial-derived pressure, position, and total-energy-trace agreement;
 - per-variant NVE total-energy conservation over two short trajectory segments;
 - atom- and neighbor-buffer growth;
 - recompilation after a simulation box is compressed;